5 Great Dog Toys Your Greyhound Will Love

 Floppy and fun for the dog, and easy enough to tuck one in your bag or pocket to entertain your greyhound when you're out visiting.

-The little flat fox is my greyhounds' favourite, but there's an unstuffed skunk that I think might be our next one - very soft touchable plush!
+The little flat fox is my greyhounds' favorite, but there's an unstuffed skunk that I think might be our next one, a very soft touchable plush!